geoscixyz/em/content/geophysical_surveys/airborne_fdem/systems.rst

 frequencies 400, 1800, 8200, 40000, 140000 Hz, and one pair of vertical co-
 axial (VCA) coil at a nominal frequency of 3300 Hz.
 The operating frequencies can be different.
-For the HCP configuration, the separation between transmitter and recevier is 7.86 m.
-For the VCA configuration, the separation between transmitter and recevier is 8.99 m.
+For the HCP configuration, the separation between transmitter and receiver is 7.86 m.
+For the VCA configuration, the separation between transmitter and receiver is 8.99 m.
 The measured data is the secondary magnetic field (Hs) represented as the ratio to the primary field (Hp) in part per million (ppm).